 Different types of Hernia:

-Inguinal Hernia – This is the most common type of Hernia of all.
+An Inguinal Hernia – This is the most common type of Hernia of all.
 It occurs exclusively in men.
-Just before birth, a male child’s testicles normally descend from the abdomen through inguinal canal into scrotum.
+Just before birth, a male child’s testicles normally descend from the abdomen through the inguinal canal into the scrotum.
 Within 3-6 months, this inguinal canal closes naturally.
-However for known and unknown reasons, this remains open or opens later in life causing Hernia.
+However, for known and unknown reasons, this remains open or opens later in life causing Hernia.

-Femoral Hernia – Among the many types of Hernia, femoral hernia is common among women.
-However it can occur in men too very rarely.
+A Femoral Hernia – Among the many types of Hernia, a femoral hernia is common among women.
+However, it can occur in men too very rarely.
 The weak spot in this type of Hernia is in the lower groin area.
 This weakness can induce the intestine sac to protrude into the femoral canal.
-Since complications are common and early in this type of Hernia, the surgeon may strongly advice for early surgical cure.
+Since complications are common and early in this type of Hernia, the surgeon may strongly advise for early surgical cure.

-Umbilical Hernia – As the name goes this Hernia occurs near the bellybutton area.
+An Umbilical Hernia – As the name goes this Hernia occurs near the bellybutton area.
 The naval or the umbilicus is the weakest spot in the abdominal wall.
-So naturally it occurs in infants because of the umbilical cord.
-In adult women, normal pregnancy can lead to umbilical Hernia.
-Generally any obese individuals, male or female, are prone for Umbilical Hernia.
+So naturally, it occurs in infants because of the umbilical cord.
+In adult women, a normal pregnancy can lead to umbilical Hernia.
+Generally, any obese individuals, male or female, are prone to Umbilical Hernia.

-Epigastric Hernia – This Hernia occurs as a result of a weak spot below the chest bone in the midline.
-This type of Hernia is more common in men than women and the factor that typically causes this Hernia are obesity or pregnancy.
+An Epigastric Hernia – This Hernia occurs as a result of a weak spot below the chest bone in the midline.
+This type of Hernia is more common in men than women and the factor that typically causes this Hernia is obesity or pregnancy.

-Incisional Hernia – When Hernia appears in a site where a surgery was done prior, it is termed as Incisional Hernia.
-This Hernia can happen in weeks or months or years after surgery and so does not have any timeline for occurrence.
-This is the most common abdominal wall Hernia in women generally after hysterectomy or caesarean.
-Because of previous surgery the intestine anatomy is altered and hence more complications might occur if left untreated.
-Hence your surgeon may advice for immediate surgery to avoid complications.
+An Incisional Hernia – When Hernia appears in a site where surgery was done prior, it is termed as Incisional Hernia.
+This Hernia can happen in weeks or months or years after surgery and so does not have any timeline for the occurrence.
+This is the most common abdominal wall Hernia in women generally after hysterectomy or cesarean.
+Because of previous surgery, the intestine anatomy is altered and hence more complications might occur if left untreated.
+Hence your surgeon may advise for immediate surgery to avoid complications.